cloudmesh-community/hid-sp18-409/tutorial/README.md

 #### How to write a python program with UDF

-First, we need to import the relevent libraries to use Spark sql built in functionalities listed as below.
+First, we need to import the relevent libraries to use Spark sql built in functionalities listed as follows.

 	from pyspark.sql import SparkSession
 	from pyspark.sql import Row

 Then, we need create a user defined fuction which will read the text input and process the data and return a spark sql Row object.
-It can be created as listed below.
+It can be created as listed as follows.

 	def process_data(line):
 		fields = line.split(',')